 Defining your Players

-When I used to bring up the concept of A, B and C-players to candidates or recently hired salespeople, I’d saying the following: “C-players miss their numbers often.
-B-players hit their numbers more often than not, but miss once in awhile.
+When I used to bring up the concept of A, B and C-players to candidates or recently hired salespeople, I’d say the following: “C-players miss their numbers often.
+B-players hit their numbers more often than not, but miss once in a while.
 The question of, ‘Will I hit my number?’ never occurs to an A-player.
 They’re more concerned about how early they’ll hit and by how much they’ll surpass their number.”

 Now, that quick and dirty definition is all fine and well if you’re looking to motivate and inspire people with typical sales bravado, but it’s not good enough; it’s too qualitative.
 In order to build any scalable system, there needs to be a healthy balance between qualitative and quantitative data.